wolfprogrammer/encfsgtk/README.md

 encfsgtk
 ========

+#encfs @cloud #encryption #gui #cypher #protection

 A user friendly gtk graphical interface to encfs encryption tool.
 Can be used to protect sensitive data or data stored in the cloud.
-This script only was tested in Ubuntu GNU/Linux, but it's possible to be toiled to other OS.
+This script only was tested in Ubuntu GNU/Linux, but it's possible to be toiled to others OS.

 See also:
 http://en.wikipedia.org/wiki/EncFS
 http://www.howtogeek.com/121737/how-to-encrypt-cloud-storage-on-linux-and-windows-with-encfs/

 # Usage and install

-## Usage
+## Install

 $ apt-get install encfs